Nissan Rogue years to avoid — most common problems

 Nissan placed an extended transmission warranty for their 2008 to 2010 models to boost customer loyalty and resolve their transmission complaints.
 However, lawsuits increased when the transmission warranty program ended in 2010.
 The high cost of replacing the CVT made many buyers think twice before buying the Rogue and other Nissan products.

-Which Nissan Rogue years to avoid?
+Worst Nissan Rogue years to avoid

 It would be best to avoid getting the Nissan Rogue models of 2008 through 2016 and 2018.
 These vehicles got a lot of backlash for several reasons, mainly transmission and engine failure.
+To help you get the bigger picture, we’ve listed all of the model years that should be avoided below:

 Since the prospect of overheating was typical for the transmission, it was easy for the engine to get affected and exhibit a supporting crop of problems.
-The heating, ventilation, and air conditioning (HVAC) problems were not severe as the other problems, but they were still a loud issue.
+The heating, ventilation, and air conditioning (HVAC) problems were not as severe as the other problems, but they were still a loud issue.

 With the 2017 Rogue, Nissan made good strides toward correcting the problems the old versions faced.
 However, the 2018 Rogue, which drivers presumed would significantly improve, delivered a disappointing performance.